Azure/bicep-types-az/generated/datamigration/microsoft.datamigration/2018-07-15-preview/types.md

 ## SsisMigrationInfo
 ### Properties
 * **environmentOverwriteOption**: 'Ignore' | 'Overwrite': The overwrite option for the SSIS environment migration.
-Possible values include: 'Ignore', 'Overwrite'
 * **projectOverwriteOption**: 'Ignore' | 'Overwrite': The overwrite option for the SSIS project migration.
-Possible values include: 'Ignore', 'Overwrite'
 * **ssisStoreType**: 'SsisCatalog': The SSIS store type of source, only SSIS catalog is supported now in DMS.
-Possible values include: 'SsisCatalog'

 ## MigrateSsisTaskOutput
 * **Discriminator**: resultType